Diageo Global Supply Centre

-The Diageo Global Supply Centre is a main spirits manufacturing and bottling facility in Leven, Scotland, owned by Diageo; as well as much whisky, it bottles Smirnoff vodka.
+The Diageo Global Supply Centre is the main spirits manufacturing and bottling facility in Leven, Scotland, owned by Diageo.
+As well as much whisky, it bottles Smirnoff vodka.

 History

 Work began on building the site in April 1971.

 The site was to cost £7-8m, with 900 jobs, over 162 acres.
 Outline planning permission was given in November 1970, followed by approval of the DCL site in February 1971 by the Secretary of State for Scotland.

 Planning approval for the bottling plant was given at Cupar in August 1971.
 By October 1971, the cost of the site had increased to £10m, for the 24 maturation racked warehouses.
 Each 100,000 sq-yd (five acres) warehouse would cost £300,000.
 Blending began in May 1973, with bottling starting in September that year.

 A plant at Markinch closed in 1983, with bottling being moved to Banbeath, with the loss of 340 workers while 220 were transferred to Leven.

 In 1985 site had 1100 workers.
 In the early 1990s the site was known as United Distillers Bottling and Blending.
 In 1996 it was known as the Banbeath Bottling Plant.

 The site had a large expansion in 2001 for the ready to drink production for alcopops such as Smirnoff Ice.

 An £86m expansion was opened in 2012.
 This added a luxury products hall and a new bottling hall with six whisky lines bottling Johnnie Walker, Old Parr, Dimple, Cardhu and The Singleton.
 The expansion of the Leven bottling site was announced in 2009 amid controversy, as Diageo closed down its Kilmarnock bottling plant with long-standing links to the Johnnie Walker brand.
 That move cost 700 jobs in Ayrshire.
 More than 40 people took up the offer to move to Fife for work with the company.

 The site has a small distillery.
 The site is Diageo's largest bottling facility, producing 30 million cases a year.

-In 2023 Diageo partnered with E.ON and Emtec energy to build Scotland's largest private wire ground-mounted solar farm with 8,000 panels on an area the size of eight football pitches adjacent to the Global Supply Centre and will generate up to 22% of the site’s annual electrical demand, and up to 60% in the summer months.
+In 2023 Diageo partnered with E.ON and Emtec Energy to build Scotland's largest private wire ground-mounted solar farm with 8,000 panels on an area the size of eight football pitches adjacent to the Global Supply Centre and will generate up to 22% of the site’s annual electrical demand, and up to 60% in the summer months.